Shop our Instagram

 Because Chihuahuas are extremely small dogs with uniquely shaped bodies, harness adjustability is key.
 The harness must be easily adjusted to fit the dog’s body and prevent rubbing on the skin or even escape.

-4- MATERIAL REFLECTIVITY
+4- chihuahuas need MATERIAL REFLECTIVITY

 By using a reflective harness for your Chihuahua, your dog will be more visible in low-light conditions.
 That’s useful during early morning and late-night walks.

-4- harness style
+4- chihuahuas need style

 Let’s face it, dog walks totally count as opportunities to dress cute, and that’s true for yourself and your dog.
 So for you fashion girls, when a moment to dress your dog up arises, you have to grab it.
 Explore the outdoors with a designer Chihuahua harness and turn heads at the dog park!